nodenv/nodenv/README.md

 * `~/.nodenv/versions/0.12.0/`
 * `~/.nodenv/versions/iojs-1.0.0/`

-Version names to nodenv are simply the names of the directories in `~/.nodenv/versions`.
+Version names to nodenv are simply the names of the directories or symlinks in `~/.nodenv/versions`.

 ## Installation